It is important that you bring the correct items for your trip to Puerto Rico.

 Bringing a hand sanitizer is very important to carry with you.

-Most establishments in Puerto Rico have a hand sanitizer stand in the entrance, but it’s good practice to carry a small and portable one for when you’re out adventuring.
+Most establishments in Puerto Rico have a hand sanitizer stand at the entrance, but it’s good practice to carry a small and portable one for when you’re out adventuring.

 A lightweight backpack is perfect to carry your essentials when going out.